Why certain Tannaka groups attached to abelian varieties are almost connected: Introduction

+Theorem 2 immediately implies that the groups $G(Y)$ are connected algebraic reductive groups.
+Hence their finite dimensional irreducible representations over $\Lambda$ can be described in terms of highest weights.
+In all known examples the representation attached to $L=IC_Y$ is fundamental or another distinguished \lq{small}\rq\ representations of $G(Y,y_0)$.
+This irreducible representation, as well as $G(Y,y_0)$ itself, are interesting invariants of $(Y,y_0)$.
+For the cases where the Albanese morphism $f$ is a generically finite morphism, it is tempting to believe that the direct image complex $K=Rf_*(L)$ defines some small and distinguished representation of $G(Y,y_0)$ similar as in the curve case.

+Since the super groups $G(Y,y_0)$ resp. $G(K,y_0)$ are quotients of ${\bf G}(X)$, theorem 2 implies that their group of connected components is a finite quotient group of the profinite group $\pi_1^{et}(\hat X,0)(-1)$.
+In section \ref{S2} before lemma \ref{newlemma} we explain how this can be made more explicit.

-In fact the vanishing theorem \ref{relVT} stated above allows to reduce the proof of this theorem \ref{complexcase} to the following statement: Perverse sheaves $K\cong K^\vee$ with the property $K^{*2} \cong d \cdot K$ and without negligible constituents are skyscraper sheaves on $X$; in fact their support is contained in a finite set of torsion points of $X(\C)$ and this statement can be proved by induction on the dimension of $X$.
-For the induction step we use reduction mod $p$ to deduce the assertion from a similar statement for abelian varieties over finite fields.
-Over finite fields then as an essential ingredient we use a theorem of Drinfeld [Dr2] on the existence of compatible $l$-adic systems for perverse sheaves.
-Although the proof of the conjecture uses methods of characteristic $p>0$, the reduction steps can not yet be carried over to the case of positive characteristic so far.
+This paper is organized as follows: The sections \ref{S1}, \ref{S2} and \ref{Groth} contain general results on the groups considered.
+The sections \ref{S4},\ref{Drinfeld},7,9 contain the proof of theorem \ref{complexcase}.
+In section \ref{S4} its proof will be reduced to the statement of theorem \ref{abelian}: Perverse sheaves $K\cong K^\vee$ with the property $K*K \cong d \cdot K$ and without negligible constituents are skyscraper sheaves on $X$ with support contained in the torsion points of $X(k)$.
+This statement is shown by induction on the dimension of $X$ (end of section \ref{S4}).
+The induction step uses reduction mod $p$ in order to deduce the assertion from the finite field case (section \ref{Drinfeld}).
+Finally we apply a theorem of Drinfeld [Dr2] on the existence of compatible $l$-adic systems for perverse sheaves (section \ref{congruences}) in combination with the Fourier transform (section \ref{Fourier}).
+That the underlying group structure of $X$ is abelian then allows to deduce the induction step from some elementary assertion on the existence of certain torsion points (lemma \ref{Jacobi}).
+This uses the Fourier transform defined in section \ref{Fourier}.
+Further results, needed for [W] and [W2] (in particular lemma \ref{14} and corollary \ref{key}), are shown \lq{en passant}\rq\ in the remaining sections \ref{CEB} and \ref{Plancherel}.
+This involves the Fourier transform and arguments based on the Cebotarev density theorem.
+Finally, in section \ref{invertible} we classify the invertible objects of the category $\overline P(X)$ and show that these are the irreducible skyscraper sheaves.
+The appendix deals with general facts on translation invariant sheaf complexes.